12 to 14 years

 Aloof, intelligent, affectionate, playful, stubborn, reserved, protective

-The American Bulldog is an icon of American culture and history, a large and stocky breed that is instantly recognizable to any dog lover.
-The breed is descended from the now-extinct Old English Bulldog, inheriting their name from the common 1800s’ dog sport of bullbaiting.
+An excellent way to get to know the American Chow Bulldog a little better is to examine their parents.
+The American Bulldog is an icon of American culture and history and is a large and stocky breed that is instantly recognizable to any dog lover.
+The dog is descended from the now-extinct Old English Bulldog, inheriting their name from the common 1800s dog sport of bullbaiting.

-They are impressive looking dogs, commonly referred to as “lion dogs” due to their large mane of hair.
-This mane is not the only reason for this nickname, as Chows also have the nobility and dignified nature of a lion.
-That being said, they are rarely, if ever, aggressive and are as loyal toward their human owners.
+They are impressive-looking dogs, commonly called “lion dogs” due to their large mane of hair.
+Their mane is not the only reason for the nickname since Chows also have a lion’s nobility and dignified nature.
+They are rarely, if ever, aggressive and are as loyal toward their human owners.

-American Chow Bulldog Puppies — Before You Get One
+American Chow Bulldog Puppies

 Before bringing home an American Chow Bulldog, you need to be aware of the responsibility you are taking on.
-These dogs are small and mostly gentle, but they are powerful and hard-headed too.
-This makes good training essential, and their stubborn nature can make it difficult.
+They are small and mostly gentle, but they are powerful and hard-headed, too.
+Good training is essential, and their stubborn nature can make it difficult.

-3 Little-Known Facts About American Chow Bulldogs
+3 Little-Known Facts About the American Chow Bulldog

-1. Chow Chows have extra teeth!
+1. Chow Chows Have Extra Teeth!

 Chows have long been used in China as hard-working dogs.
 They were used for hunting, guarding, sled pulling, and even herding.
-It is said that one powerful Chinese emperor from the Tang dynasty adored the breed so much, he had a couple of thousand Chow-like dogs used for hunting and sled pulling.
+It is said that one powerful Chinese emperor from the Tang dynasty adored the breed so much that he had a couple of thousand Chow-like dogs used for hunting and sled pulling.

-3. American Chow Bulldogs are a recent breed.
+3. American Chow Bulldogs Are a Recent Breed.